 Once you have determined how many meals you need, schedule an appointment with yourself in your calendar.
 It is important to designate a day and time to prep your ingredients and plan out your meals to avoid the trap of “I didn’t have time.”

 I recommend designating 1-2 days out of the week to plan, shop, prepare, and cook your meals.

 Remember, meal planning will look different for everyone.
-For you it may be as simple as grocery shopping and chopping ingredients to have ready-to-cook during the week, while for someone else it may be cooking and pre-portioning all of your lunches for an easy grab and go meal on your way out the door.
+For you, it may be as simple as going to the store and chopping ingredients so they are ready-to-cook, while for someone else it may be cooking and pre-portioning their food for a grab-and-go meal on their way out the door.

 One of the greatest features about meal planning is that it is completely customizable to you and your lifestyle.

 Step 4: Choose A Meal Planning Strategy

 When meal planning for beginners, creating a meal template is a great way to give your diet a little structure.
 For example: